shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/programmatic-guaranteed-deal-for-monetize-ssp--third-party-ad-server-pacing--tag-integration--api-setup-guide.md

 ---
-title: Programmatic Guaranteed Deal with Third-Party Ad Server Pacing and Tag Integration
+title: Programmatic Guaranteed Deal with Third-Party Ad Server
 description: Explore the API setup guide to understand the process of creating and configuring a programmatic guaranteed (PG) deal using our API for Microsoft Monetize. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Programmatic Guaranteed deal with third-party ad server pacing and tag integration
+# Programmatic Guaranteed deal with third-party ad server

 Setting up an API implementation for a programmatic guaranteed (PG) deal with third-party ad server pacing and tag integration requires configuring a number of different properties on different API objects.
 This guide will explain the process of creating and configuring a PG deal using our API.